firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-11/2014-03-02-ask-the-cats.md

 "Buy an idiot a beer?" he asked with a sad attempt at a smile.

 I let out a breath and took my jacket with my own attempt at a reassuring smile.
 As we walked through the cool, midnight streets toward the pub around the corner, I said, "I'm glad you have honest cats."

-#### About the Author

-Stefon Mears occasionally asks his cats questions, but their answers are unreliable.
-Stefon earned his M.F.A. in Creative Writing from N.I.L.A., and his B.A. in Religious Studies (double emphasis in Ritual and Mythology) from U.C.
-Berkeley.
-To date Stefon has published about a score of short pieces and two novels, Magician's Choice and Surviving Telepathy.
-Look for him online at [stefonmears.com, text](http://www.stefonmears.com), on GooglePlus, or [@stefonmears ](http://www.twitter.com/stefonmears) on Twitter.